AmolMavuduru/SuperRestaurantBot/README.md

 This chatbot was created using AWS Lex and AWS Lambda and is designed to function as a Facebook Messenger application.
 The Super Restaurant Bot is capable to finding restaurants based on the food preference that the user specifies in any valid location and can also find reviews for specific restaurants.
-(Note: This application is currently under review and has not yet become public on Facebook Messenger.
+This application is now public and can be found on Facebook at: https://www.facebook.com/superrestaurantbot/ .

 ## What is in this repository:
 - bot_definition.json - a JSON configuration file that describes the slots, intents, sample-utterances, and other details regarding the